Imaginativeone/Udemy-Angela-Web-Dev/Topics.md

 		- [ ] 371 19:10 Revisiting Lodash and Deleting Items from Custom ToDo Lists
 		- [ ] 372 02:54 Tip from Angela - One Step at a Time
 		- [ ] 373 00:12 Feedback Time!
+28-01.
+Let's take the ToDoList Project to the Next Level and Connect it with Mongoose.mp4 28-02.
+Rendering Database Items in the ToDoList App.mp4 28-03.
+Adding New Items to our ToDoList Database.mp4 28-04.
+Deleting Items from our ToDoList Database.mp4 28-05.
+Creating Custom Lists using Express Route Parameters.mp4 28-06.
+Adding New Items to the Custom ToDo Lists.mp4 28-07.
+Revisiting Lodash and Deleting Items from Custom ToDo Lists.mp4 28-08.
+Tip from Angela - One Step at a Time.mp4
 	- [ ] Section 29 Deploying Your Web Application | 5 lectures • 33min
 		- [ ] 374 05:02 How to Deploy Web Apps with a Database
 		- [ ] 375 13:41 How to Setup MongoDB Atlas
 		- [ ] 376 12:13 Deploying an App with a Database to Heroku
 		- [ ] 377 02:20 Tip from Angela - Discipline Breeds Discipline
 		- [ ] 378 00:12 Feedback Time!
+29-01.
+How to Deploy Web Apps with a Database.mp4 29-02.
+How to Setup MongoDB Atlas.mp4
+29-03.
+Deploying an App with a Database to Heroku.mp4 29-04.
+Tip from Angela - Discipline Breeds Discipline.mp4
 	- [ ] Section 30 Boss Level Challenge 4 - Blog Website Upgrade | 9 lectures • 10min
 		- [ ] 379 02:31 Challenge: Give your Blog a Database
 		- [ ] 380 00:06 Step 0 - Download the Starting Files
 		- [ ] 381 00:35 Step 1 - Save Composed Posts with MongoDB
 		- [ ] 382 00:14 Step 2 - Get the Home Page to Render the Posts
 		- [ ] 383 00:18 Step 3 - Fix the bug
-		- [ ] 384 00:32 Step 4 - Render the correct blog post based on post _id
+		- [ ] 384 00:32 Step 4 - Render the correct blog post based on post_id
 		- [ ] 385 00:09 Completed Blog with Database Solution
 		- [ ] 386 05:22 Tip from Angela - Dealing with Limitations
 		- [ ] 387 00:12 Feedback Time!
+30-01.
+Challenge Give your Blog a Database.mp4
+30-08.
+Tip from Angela - Dealing with Limitations.mp4
 	- [ ] Section 31 Build Your Own RESTful API From Scratch | 15 lectures • 1hr 47min
 		- [ ] 388 17:08 What is REST?
 		- [ ] 389 09:29 Creating a Database with Robo 3T